-With everything that’s been happening, how do you manage all of these emotions and jobs without losing your mind?
+So how on earth do you manage all of these emotions and jobs without losing your mind?

-Knowing how to coach yourself could help you out.
+Knowing how to coach yourself could be a total life-changer.

-Ajit Nawalkha, co-founder of Evercoach by Mindvalley, the world’s leading coach training platform, and is quite the coaching guru himself.
-Here he shares 4 ingredients to help you find your way into clarity and calm, a state of mind we could all use.
+Ajit Nawalkha is the co-founder of Evercoach by Mindvalley, the world’s leading coach training platform, and is quite the coaching guru himself.
+Here he shares 4 ingredients to help you find your way into clarity and calm—a state of mind we could all use.

 1. Avoid Sucking Up Other People’s Negative Vibes

-If the people you talk to every day, whether in person or through a screen, are having a negative response to what’s currently happening, you could lean into their energy and let it get to you, affecting your mood and entire day.
+If the people you talk to every day, whether in person or through a screen, have negative responses to the current state of the world, you can easily feed into their energy and let it get to you, affecting your mood and entire day.

 You’ll find that when you change the narrative, your experience will change with it.

 Remember, you can only control how you react, not how other people act.
-But you choosing not to feed their negative energy, and choosing to diffuse it instead, can help create better, more positive vibes in that shared space for everyone.
+By choosing to diffuse the negative energy instead of feeding into it, you’ll help to create a better, more positive environment in the shared space for everyone.

 2. The Motivation Myth